superdata6055/Portfolio_full/README.md

-# Anirudh Rajeev - AI Engineer & Data Analyst Portfolio
+# Ani Rajeev - Business Analyst & AI Engineer Portfolio

-This repository contains the code for Anirudh Rajeev's professional portfolio website, showcasing his skills, experience, and projects as an AI Engineer and Data Analyst.
+This repository contains the code for Ani Rajeev's professional portfolio website, showcasing his skills, experience, and projects as a Business Analyst and AI Engineer.

 ## 🚀 Features